Necktie: 1800–1850: cravat, stocks, scarves, bandanas

-1860s–1945: bow ties, scarf/neckerchief, the ascot, the long tie
+1860s–1920s: bow ties, scarf/neckerchief, the ascot, the long tie

-With the industrial revolution, more people wanted neckwear that was easy to put on, was comfortable and would last an entire workday.
-Neckties were designed to be long, thin, and easy to knot, without accidentally coming undone.
-This is the necktie design still worn by millions.
+With the Industrial Revolution, more people wanted neckwear that was easy to put on, was comfortable and would last an entire workday.
+Long ties were designed to be long, thin, and easy to knot, without accidentally coming undone.
+Academic tailors Castell & Son (Oxford) Limited, which opened in 1846 in Oxford, takes credit for creating the first modern style necktie in 1870 — the original form of design still worn by millions.

+In 1895, two years after his presidency ended, Benjamin Harrison became the first former US president portrayed wearing the modern long tie, and in 1903, Theodore Roosevelt became the first US president to wear the modern long tie in a presidential portrait while in office.

 By this time, the sometimes complicated array of knots and styles of neckwear gave way to neckties and bow ties, the latter a much smaller, more convenient version of the cravat.
 Another type of neckwear, the ascot tie, was considered de rigueur for male guests at formal dinners and male spectators at races.
 These ascots had wide flaps that were crossed and pinned together on the chest.

+1920s–1945

+During the Interwar period ties were typically worn shorter than they are today.
+This was due, in part, to men at that time more commonly wearing trousers with a higher rise (at the natural waist, just above the belly button) and waistcoats; i.e., ties could be shorter because trousers sat higher up and, at any rate, the tip of the tie was almost always concealed.

+After the First World War, hand-painted ties became an accepted form of decoration in the US.
+The widths of some of these ties went up to 4+1/2 in.
+These loud, flamboyant ties – popularly paired with counter-culture over-sized zoot suits of hipsters in the jazz and bebop periods – and these sold very well through to the 1950s.

-In 1922, a New York tie maker, Jesse Langsdorf, came up with a method of cutting the fabric on the bias and sewing it in three segments.
-This technique improved elasticity and facilitated the fabric's return to its original shape.
-Since that time, most men have worn the "Langsdorf" tie.
+In 1922, a New York tie maker, Jesse Langsdorf, came up with a revolutionary method of cutting the fabric on the bias and sewing it in three segments.
+This technique greatly improved elasticity and facilitated the fabric's return to its original shape.
+It allowed the tie to evenly fall from the knot without twisting.
+Since then, the "Langsdorf" tie has been the standard form, due to being much easier to care for and giving less trouble in tying neatly.
 Yet another development during that time was the method used to secure the lining and interlining once the tie had been folded into shape.